codekoch/schooldevice/README.md

   the first save takes some time, but after that it is very fast thanks to rsync

-  (use an external device with FAT32 filesystem and don't forget to eject before disconnecting)
+  (Use an external device with FAT32 filesystem and don't forget to eject before disconnecting.
+USB 3.0 support is recommended.)

 ### Save changes permanently, activate, deactivate selfhealing
 - login in as a user with admin rights (i.e. in a terminal during user0 session) and use